 Do you know every living being, be it a bacteria, protozoa, pseudopodia, ant, worm, plant, or giant living being, if it has life, is composed of one basic unit?
 This unit is nothing but a cell.

 Have you ever wondered about the survival of fishes and other organisms in water, plants and trees on land, animals and birds, and, importantly, humans?
 Although they all vary in their shapes, sizes, colours, habitats, and lifestyles, they still share one common thing among them, and that is life.

 Cells are the basic structure or the building body of any living being, and in fact, the cell itself is a machine that can run a life, as it has various components that perform different functions and can produce the required components to survive.

-Although cells may widely vary in their shapes, sizes, and numbers, still they have many common features, whether it is a unicellular (single cell) or multicellular.
-As they adapted to different environments, with the changes in time and climate they have modified and evolved a lot.
+Although cells may widely vary in their shapes, sizes, and numbers, they still have many common features, whether it is a unicellular (single cell) or multicellular.
+As they adapted to different environments, with the changes in time and climate, they have modified and evolved a lot.

 Concept of Cells